Employment Search Policy

 It is also a goal of Pace University’s Affirmative Action program to provide for a formal and consistent framework designed to aid us in our affirmative recruitment and compliance with our goals and policies.
 It is the shared responsibility of the Affirmative Action Officer, the hiring official, the chairperson, the search committee, and all faculty and staff to ensure that these procedures are followed, that information about all position openings reaches the broadest possible range of appropriately qualified people, and that special care is taken to assure that recruitment information reaches members of traditionally underrepresented groups.

 Pace University requires that a search committee be used for the recruitment, selection, and appointment of any individual(s) to full-time faculty positions, tenure or non-tenured track, that will be filled for longer than one year, or any position that can be renewed for a period of more than one year.
 Faculty searches are handled by each school/college.
 A search is also required for administrative leadership positions (officers, department heads and some supervisory level positions).
-Please refer to the Faculty Handbook, as it may be changed from time to time, on the guidelines for Search Committees for Deans, Associate Provosts, Provost, President, Vice Presidents and other Senior Non-Academic Administrators.
+Please refer to the Faculty Handbook (PDF), as it may be changed from time to time, on the guidelines for Search Committees for Deans, Associate Provosts, Provost, President, Vice Presidents and other Senior Non-Academic Administrators.
 Oversight of this requirement vests with the Affirmative Action Officer.
 Exemption from this requirement may only be granted by the President, upon review and recommendation of the Affirmative Action Officer.

 Searches are authorized vacancies that are not covered by this policy shall still be subject to the same affirmative action review requirements.
-Adherence to these requirements is the responsibility of the University Staffing and Recruitment department.
+Adherence to these requirements is the responsibility of the Talent Acquisition department.

 From time to time the search committee may choose to enlist the services of a search firm.
 The committee should work with the Affirmative Action Officer to ensure that the firm chosen is aware of the University’s affirmative action policy-and is willing and able to provide a diverse pool of candidates.